kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

   return speed * 60 / 1_000_000
 ```

 Notice that we have imported the `math` library in order to get the value of $\pi$.
-We have talked about math library in our previous lessons where we imported some functions.
+We have talked about the math library in our previous lessons, where we imported some functions.
 This time, instead of a function, we imported a constant from the library.

 We also have a few input arguments this time.
 In fact, we have five of them.
 It is useful to document what these arguments are.
-We may need it to describe the unit of these values such as whether they are in milimeters or in inches.
-Similarly what is the unit of the output.
-The last line of the above functin is needed to ensure that the output speed has a unit in km/h.
+We may need to describe the unit of these values, such as whether they are in millimetres or in inches.
+Similarly, what is the unit of the output?
+The last line of the above function is needed to ensure that the output speed has a unit in km/h.

 Note that the above code is just a **function definition**.
 We have not executed the function.
 To do a function invocation or function call, we need to type in the function name and provide the **actual arguments**.
 Let's input the following input arguments:
 - wheel's diameter to be 685.8 mm or 27 inches